orduno/navigation2/doc/exploration/multi-robot.md

 ## Objective

-Engage on an exploratory discussion to identify challenges, opportunities and benefits from developing a Multi-Robot Systems (*MRS*) under ROS2.
+Engage on an exploratory discussion to identify challenges and benefits from developing a Multi-Robot Systems (*MRS*) under ROS2.

 In general we need to understand: